Score voting: Strategy

-The validity of this problem is called into question by a 2009 paper which found that "experimental results support the concept of bias toward unselfish outcomes in large elections."
+Papers have found that "experimental results support the concept of bias toward unselfish outcomes in large elections."
 The authors observed what they termed ethical considerations dominating voter behavior as pivot probability decreased.
 This would imply that larger elections, or those perceived as having a wider margin of victory, would result in fewer tactical voters.

-Exit poll experiments have shown that voters do make use of intermediate grades and tend to vote more sincerely for candidates they perceive have no chance of winning.
 How voters precisely grade candidates is a topic that is not fully settled, although experiments show that their behavior depends on the grade scale, its length, and the possibility to give negative grades.